-The results were largely positive: 72% said their child always understands what they say; 78% responded that their child frequently talks to other children; and 81% felt that their children frequently uses new words.
+The results were largely positive: 72% said their child always understands what they say; 78% responded that their child frequently talks to other children; and 81% felt that their child frequently uses new words.
 Quality home environments for language development refers not only to the quantity of spoken words heard by the children, but also includes engaging activities such as listening to stories, visiting places of interests like libraries, museums and parks, quality toys and parental limiting of screen time.
 The survey results suggest that most children are experiencing a quality home environment, with 81% of parents or carers reading to their child 5-7 times a week, and 56% of respondents frequently taking their children to places of interest, museums and exhibitions.
 Interestingly, responses to the question on frequency of visits to the library were more mixed: 34% said frequently, 41% said sometimes and 22% said never.
 These results, however, are significantly better than a 2007 study that found 55% of three-year-olds in Scotland have never visited their local library, with only 18% visiting frequently.

 To gain a deeper understanding of home environments, I then invited parents and carers to attend a focus group; four parents participated in this.
 I began by asking how they support language development at home.
 All four parents reported reading to their child frequently at home, ranging from several times a day to most days, and regularly visiting the library and other local places of interest.
 For the next task I asked parents if they could rate the SHANARRI indicators, plus ‘language and communication’ from 1-8 in order of importance, with 1 being the most important.
 Two parents rated ‘language and communication’ third, one rated it fourth and one rated it fifth.
 One parent noted that she felt ‘language and communication’ could be encompassed in the ‘included’ indicator, which led to a discussion around how it becomes difficult to achieve several indicators without ‘language and communication’ being developed to some extent, most notably ‘included’ and ‘achieving’.
 The focus group ended with a discussion around the Communication High 5 strategies.
 Parents felt them useful and described using them successfully in the home environment.
 They suggested that a potential barrier to using the strategy of sign, symbols and objects at home is lack of resources; most parents will not have access to Boardmaker signs.
 One parent suggested that nursery staff could create several packs of signs that parents can borrow to use at home; for example, signs for toilet routines.
 Data from the parent and carer surveys and focus group shows that, in general, the children are experiencing supportive and encouraging home language environments, which will have a positive impact on their language development.

 To measure children’s language development, I used the Speech, Language and Communication Progression Tool Age 4 with the 4-year-old nursery children (Table 2).
-This tool involves observing children in their play and scoring them on their understanding of spoken language, understanding and using vocabulary, sentences, storytelling and narrative, speech and social interaction.
+This tool involves observing children in their play and scoring them on their understanding of spoken language, understanding and using vocabulary, using sentences, storytelling and narrative, speech and social interaction.
 Each area is scored out of 15, with scores graded into three colours: 13-15 are green, showing children are making very good progress; 6-12 are orange, showing children are making progress but may benefit from some extra support; and 0-5 are red, indicating that children are making slow progress and require additional, targeted support.
 Covering all aspects of language development, this tool should provide a holistic picture of each child’s development in speech, language and communication.

 Table 2